Johndsalas/guess_the_genre_netflix/README.md

   * Tokenize the words in the text
   * Lemmatize the words in the text
   * Remove stopwords
+* Modify genre by merging and removing genres untill there is only one genre for each observation
+* Add code to wrangel module and import it into the notebook
+* Add a markdown block to the notebook describing how the data was prepared

 ### Explore
 * Answer Exploration Questions